RolandJBaron/RolandJBaron/README.md

 I'm presently in the process of preparing for the
 ISC 2 Exam.

-My focus is on mastering Web Development to advance my IT career; the journey has been quite intriguing.
+My focus is to advance my IT career in Cyber Security; the journey has been quite intriguing.
 I have a strong passion for acquiring new skills, and my guiding principle is: “Persist until you succeed.”